-Utilization of surface water for urban water demands in Waterford and Hickman is expected to offset groundwater pumping demands, with in-lieu groundwater recharge benefits to the Subbasin.
-Because Waterford and Hickman use a combined system, Hickman (which lies in the Turlock Subbasin) will also benefit.
-Benefits in this area are seen in Tuolumne River stream conditions and will further protect domestic wells in both the Modesto and Turlock Subbasins.
-The sustainability indicators expected to benefit from this project are groundwater levels, groundwater storage, land subsidence, and interconnected surface water.
-All benefits to sustainability indicators in the Subbasin will be evaluated through groundwater monitoring at nearby monitoring sites, identified in the GSP.
+Utilization of surface water for urban water demands in Waterford and Hickman is expected to offset groundwater pumping demands, with in-lieu groundwater recharge benefits to the Modesto-Subbasin.
+Because-a single water Waterford and Hickman use a combined system, Hickman (which lies in the Turlock Subbasin) will also benefit.
+Benefits in this area are seen in Tuolumne River stream depletionsconditions and will further protect domestic wells in both the Modesto and Turlock Subbasins.
+The sustainability indicators expected to benefit from this Projectproject are groundwater levels, groundwater in-storage, land subsidence, and interconnected surface water, and possibly land subsidence.
+All benefits to sustainability indicators in the Modesto Subbasin will be evaluated through groundwater monitoring at nearby monitoring sites, identified in the GSP.

-The Waterford/Hickman Surface Water Pump Station and Storage Tank Project directly benefits Waterford and Hickman, both classified as DACs, by supplementing and diversifying their drinking water supply.
+The Waterford/Hickman Surface Water Pump Station and Storage Tank Project directly benefits Waterford and Hickman, both classified as a-DACs, by supplementing and diversifying their drinking water supply.
 This Project will provide an alternate drinking water source in case of infrastructure or contamination concerns with the communities' groundwater production wells.
 The additional surface water supply will also reduce groundwater pumping and increase groundwater levels near the communities which can reduce pumping costs, decrease the likelihood of dewatering domestic wells, and potentially mitigate some groundwater quality concerns.
-Additionally, benefits to groundwater conditions in the Subbasin are also expected to benefit all DACs, SDACs, and EDAs in the Modesto Subbasin.
+Additionally, benefits to groundwater conditions in the Modesto-Subbasin are also expected to-broadly benefit all DACs, SDACs, and EDAs in the Modesto Subbasin.

-The expected yield of the Waterford/Hickman Surface Water Pump Station and Storage Tank was estimated through simulations in the C2VSimTM model.
+The expected yield of the Waterford/Hickman Surface Water Pump Station and Storage Tank was estimated by simulating this Projectthrough simulations in the C2VSimTM model.
 General information and assumptions used to simulate this Project are summarized in the Implementation section below.
-Additional information is provided in Section 8.5: Plan for Achieving Sustainability.
+Additional information is provided in Section 8.5: Plan for Achieving SustainabilityPlan for Achieving Sustainability.

-It is assumed that MID will provide 900 AFY to Waterford and Hickman, except for critical years which will provide a partial allotment (approximately 750 AFY in critical years).
+It is assumed that MID will provide 900 AF/yearAFY to Waterford and Hickman, except for critical years which will provide a partial allotment (approximately 750 AF/yearAFY in critical years).